 Notes: Inflation is the annualized Core CPI inflation rate from a quarter ago (π_t^{1q}) .
-IRFs in red in (a) and (b) are from a VAR with six lags using the annualized one-month percent change in the core CPI, the unemployment rate, the 12-month change in log industrial production, the 12-month percent change in the PPI for all commodities, the 3-month Treasury rate, and the 10-year Treasury rate.
-The estimation sample is 1979:M1 to 2018:M4.
+IRFs in red in (a) and (b) are from a VAR with six lags using the annualized monthly core CPI inflation, the unemployment rate, the 12-month change in log industrial production, the 12-month percent change in the PPI for all commodities, the 3-month Treasury rate, and the 10-year Treasury rate.
+The estimation sample is from Jan 1978 to Feb 2020.
 Blue lines in (a) and (b) show results from the DL regressions in the first stage of 2SLS.
 Panel (c) shows the FEV contributions of the MBC shock in the VAR.